Hetty Reckless: Philadelphia and the campaign against slavery

 In Philadelphia, Reckless lived with Samuel and Eliza Clement, who were related to the Goodwins, the Quaker sisters who were pioneers of the Underground Railroad.
 Introduced to this circle, in 1833, Reckless became a founding member of the Philadelphia Female Anti-Slavery Society (PFASS), along with Grace Bustill Douglass, Sarah Mapps Douglass, and Charlotte Forten Grimké with her daughters.
 Reckless's past situated her to advocate for abolition within this PFASS.
 Her cherished possessions included a photograph of the members of the PFASS and a flag with anti-slavery inscriptions.
 The PFASS was a racially integrated organization, but Reckless also worked with the predominantly-black Female Vigilant Association, which formed in 1838.
 This group was an auxiliary of the male Vigilant Association of Philadelphia, to which Reckless was appointed a full member in 1843.
 Of the fifteen committee members appointed to replace the previous board, Reckless served with the male appointees.
-Reckless liaised between these organizations for whom she was an enthusiastic and energetic campaigner.
-September 1841 minutes of the PFASS show Reckless reported that the Vigilance Committee had saved 35 slaves in a single month and recorded her plea for additional funds of support.
-Four years later she again was pleading for funds to assist fugitive slaves.
+Reckless liaised between these organizations.
+September 1841 minutes of the PFASS show that Reckless reported that the Vigilance Committee had saved 35 enslaved people in a single month and recorded her request for additional funds of support.
+Four years later, she again requestedfunds to assist fugitive slaves.

 Reckless also operated a safe house for the Underground Railroad on Rodman Street in Philadelphia.
 Her activities included supporting the establishment of Sabbath schools in the black community.
 Reckless felt it was important for the benevolent societies to support organizations which the African American community had created for themselves, but improve them with educational offerings.
-In 1838, Reckless attended the Anti-Slavery Convention of American Women, held in Philadelphia from 15–18 May.
+In 1838, Reckless attended the Anti-Slavery Convention of American Women, held in Philadelphia from 15 to 18 May.
 Reckless also participated in the "Convention of the Colored People" held in Philadelphia in 1840.
-Lucretia Mott attended this gathering, noting that African American women delegates were allowed to participate as equals in the meeting.
+Lucretia Mott attended this gathering, noting that African American women delegates participated as equals in the meeting.

 Moral Reform Retreat

 Reckless was not only concerned with freeing women from slavery, but from sexual exploitation as well.
 In 1845, she and Hetty Burr co-founded the Moral Reform Retreat to shelter women "victims of vice".
 It was the only shelter for African American women in Philadelphia.
-The first two years alone, they housed over 200 women for periods of up to six months, providing shelter and education.
-The organization served the dual purpose of providing employment for the women who ran the shelter.
+The first two years the shelter was open, they housed over 200 women for periods of up to six months, providing shelter and education.
+The organization served the additional purpose of providing employment for the women who ran the shelter.
 Reckless introduced Sarah Mapps Douglass, who was from a more privileged class, to women's vulnerabilities to prostitution because of their illiteracy and lack of skills.
 Douglass was moved to invest funds in establishing the shelter and helped Reckless and Burr teach the women skills to broaden their economic alternatives.